 A performance monitoring and review period will follow the stage 2 formal capability meeting.

-At the end of the review period a letter will be sent to the employee advising either
+At the end of the review period a letter will be sent to the employee advising either:

-- that performance has improved to a satisfactory level and no further action will be taken - that substantial but insufficient improvement has been made and the review period will be extended - that insufficient improvement has been made and the matter will be progressed to a stage 3 capability meeting
+- that performance has improved to a satisfactory level and no further action will be taken. - that substantial but insufficient improvement has been made and the review period will be extended. - that insufficient improvement has been made and the matter will be progressed to a stage 3 capability meeting.

-Formal support will continue at all stages and informal feedback meetings should be arranged to enable regular updates on performance.
+Formal support will continue at all stages and informal feedback meetings should be held to enable regular updates on performance.

 5.6.
-Stage 3 - Formal capability meeting (dismissal stage)
+Stage 3 - formal capability meeting (dismissal stage)

-Where dismissal is a possible outcome, a panel of three appropriate individuals, who have had no prior involvement, will normally hear the case.
+Where dismissal is a possible outcome, it will be heard by an appropriate individual or a panel of appropriate individuals, who have had no prior involvement, will normally hear the case.
 Where this is impracticable, or would cause unreasonable delays, a panel of two individuals may hear the case.

-If the case concerns the Headteacher a panel of governors or trustees would hear the case.
+If the case concerns the Headteacher a panel of governors would hear the case.

-Copies of all relevant documents will be sent by the us to the panel members and employee before the meeting.
+Copies of all relevant documents will be sent to the panel members and employee before the meeting.